Commercial management: Sales

 Sales constitutes a fundamental aspect of commerce, that directly contributes to generating income.
 The effective management of the entire sales process—encompassing forecasting, strategic planning, performance measurement, and the practical application of sales techniques—significantly enhances revenue outcomes.

 Marketing

 Marketing is a main component of commerce, considering that a marketplace is essentially an environment for trade among people—a center of commerce.
 Marketing focuses on the process of providing goods and services to consumers by identifying and responding to their needs and preferences.
 All marketing functions—such as identifying and developing new markets, analyzing market trends and competitors, assessing consumer demands, pricing, positioning, promotional activities, and creating customers loyalty; are essential drivers of commercial success.

 Supply chain management

 Supply chain management has a significant role in commerce by ensuring the right products and services are sourced at the best prices while maintaining quality and timely delivery.
-It focuses on managing the flow of goods and services from suppliers to end customers.
+Without a well-managed supply chain, the process of trading products becomes sluggish, costly and unreiable.
+Its core lies in on managing the flow of goods and services from suppliers to end customers.